 - Production of original artistic, cultural, or scholarly content that contributes to professional development;

 - Development or acquisition of professional skills (e.g., through participation in workshops or training);

 - Interdisciplinary collaborations (e.g., in coursework or projects) within the Institute

 The FDF offers two categories of grants: individual FDF grants and collaborative FDF grants.
 Joint applications by faculty may be submitted in the collaborative category.

-This year’s FDF awards total $100,000, of which $80,000 is allocated for individual grants. $20,000 is designated specifically for collaborative grants, to encourage collaborative and cross-disciplinary initiatives at the Institute, including studio projects, research and interdisciplinary collaborations.
+This year’s FDF awards total $100,000, of which $80,000 is allocated for individual grants.
+A total of $20,000 is designated specifically for collaborative grants to encourage collaborative and cross-disciplinary initiatives at the Institute, including studio projects, research, and interdisciplinary collaborations.

-Applicants for both individual and collaborative FDF grants must be active members of the Pratt full-time, adjunct, or visiting faculty, or Pratt Institute chairpersons, during the awards period.
+Applicants for both individual and collaborative FDF grants must be active members of the Pratt full-time, adjunct, or visiting faculty, Pratt chairs, or staff who teach during the awards period.